'Literally Raining Crap:' Long Grove Family Sues Insurance Company, Claiming They Got Runaround About Repair Coverage After Sewage Rained Down In Their Home

 LONG GROVE, Ill.
-(CBS) — What started out as a plumbing nightmare dragged on to an insurance nightmare – and now, a Long Grove family is suing their insurance company because they say they can’t get straight answers about their repairs.
+(CBS) — What started out as a plumbing nightmare dragged on to an insurance nightmare – and now,

-They told CBS 2’s Tim McNicholas all about the stinky situation.READ MORE: Chicago Riverwalk Opens Friday
+They told CBS 2’s Tim McNicholas all about the stinky situation.READ MORE: New Video Shows Moment Serial Stowaway Marilyn Hartman Was Arrested At O'Hare International Airport

 The Clays thought they had moved into their dream home.